lmorisse/Symu/docs/userguides/symumessageandtask.rst

 .. image:: ../_static/SymuMessageAndTask.PNG
    :align: center

 Different models are implemented in this simulator.
-This example demonstrates the use of two of them: messaging and tasking.
+This example demonstrates the use of two of them: index:: messaging and index:: tasking.
 We have treated those two models at the same time because both are the engines of the simulation.

 Messaging model